Svetlogorsk, Kaliningrad Oblast: Cable car

 The Svetlogorsk cable car is one of the main symbols of this resort city.
 With the help of it, you can climb from the sandy beach to the hills with the main urban infrastructure.
 If for young healthy people it is rather an attraction, then for the elderly, sick or just tired it is a necessity, because the height difference in Svetlogorsk reaches 40 m, the descent and ascent are very steep.
-The funicular overcomes the 175 m long path in one direction in 5 minutes, so passengers have the opportunity to take beautiful photos or just look at the city drowning in greenery.
+The funicular overcomes the 175 m long path in one direction in 5 minutes.
 The cabins are closed, each can withstand a weight of up to 160 kg.
 Usually there is a queue in front of the entrance, so it's worth getting ready to wait about 15 minutes.